Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Module_Placement.md

 ***Details of Specific Design Candidate 3***

-- there a slot indented into the design of the door, which the electronic module clips into
+- there a shallow slot indented into the design of the door, which the electronic module clips into
-- the open/closed button sensor protrudes out the side of the door
+- the open/closed button sensor is across the top face of the door, so does not compromise water resistance and is low enough to be pressed when door is closed
--

 As it meets all four of the the design requirements, this is design which will be pursued into the physical prototyping stage.